Jorza/nova_setup/README.md

 ### Setup
 1. Install Docker (https://docs.docker.com/engine/install/ubuntu/) and Docker Compose (https://docs.docker.com/compose/install/)
-2. Set up git pull / push from github/com/MonashNovaRover on your device using SSH.
+2. Set up git pull / push from github.com/MonashNovaRover on your device using SSH.
 This will be used within the container to interact with the Nova repos
 3. Create a folder called nova_ws somewhere on your system.
 For example, I put mine in ~/Nova/nova_ws
 4. Clone the nova_setup repo into the same parent folder as nova_ws.
 For example, I put mine in ~/Nova/nova_setup
 5. Change into the nova_setup directory and run the git setup script to clone all the Nova repos
     ```
     ./git-setup.sh
-    ```
-    If nova_ws is nested within a git repo, then include the '-s' option to add the Nova repos as submodules
-    ```
-    ./git-setup.sh -s
     ```

 ### Starting containers